sftcd/openssl/esnistuff/haproxy.md

 # Notes on building/integrating with haproxy

-These notes are from May/June 2021.
+These notes are from September 2021.

 ## Clone and build